Cryosec/Discord-Bot/README.md

     * `ORANGE` set to `0xf39c12`
     * `PURPLE` set to `0x8e44ad`
 * `BLACKLIST` set to a list of strings, each being a word to censor.
+* `SCAMLIS` set a list of strings to search for and filter from possible scam URLs
+* `SCAM` empty list that will support the execution of scam messages filtering
+* There are extra strings setup with information on the commands (the usual `brief=` and `help=` assignments) and some longer informational strings sepecific to the Community Server.

 There are three other variables used for commands meant as inside jokes between some community members, these are not part of the official scope of the bot.
 These variables are as follow: